andyh47/higgs/README.md

 For the Challenge I used Python, iPython Notebook, Sci-kit Learn, MongoDB and 8-core and 32-core AWS EC2 Ubuntu servers (and my trusty 2008 MacBook Pro).
 Like many others I used Darin Baumgartel's starter kit to get going.
 Very nicely coded, I ended up retaining the weight normalization code and the submission csv output.
 The preferred classification algorithm for many in the Challenge was xgboost, a-multi threaded gradient boosting algorithm that worked very well on this data set.
 While I tried other algorithms such as Random Forest, xgboost worked best for me.
 The first step in the flow is to find the best parameters for xgboost using the Python's HyperOpt module.
 Once a promising parameter set is found, that model is bagged 100 times to reduce model variance and the prediction results are stored in MongoDB documents.
 The last step is to select several models from the database and combine then with a simple averaging stacker.
 Run times for a 5 model stack are about 4 hours on an 8-core machine.

 The code for this flow is organized as follows (.py and .ipynb versions are available):
-- data set 2split:  split the training dataset int train and validation sets, split out weights etc.
+- data_prep-ln-2split:  split the training dataset into train and validation sets, split out weights etc.
-- xgboost with HyperOpt:  Search for best xgboost parameters
+- withHyperopt-xgboost:  Search for best xgboost parameters
-- xgboost with Bagging:   Bag a good model 100 times and save results for stacking
+- withBagging-xgboost:   Bag a good model 100 times and save results for stacking
-- AVGstacker:   Simple averaging stacker
+- stackerAVG:   Simple averaging stacker
-- hyperopt_lib:  functions from plotting hyper results
+- hyper_lib:  functions from plotting hyper results
 - higgs_lib:  functions for computing AMS, signal and noise true post ivies and negatives, etc.

 **Feature Engineering**